July 9, 2021

 Determining the provenance of a piece of art is also something that collectors turn to experts for assistance with, as it can be a complicated journey.
 One client was pondering a half-million-dollar purchase, but when we researched the piece’s history back to its creation in 1970, we discovered that the provenance was incorrect.
 There were ownership discrepancies and the piece had been altered in the 1980s by a European conservator.
 As imagined, all these factors directly affect the price, as well as how the artwork needs to be cared for, stored and displayed.
 This is a typical narrative for us, helping collectors piece together the story or history of a work of art.

-Even after determining authenticity and protecting it properly, problems can still arise.
+Even after determining a piece of art's authenticity and protecting it properly, problems can still arise.
 Damage can be unavoidable, especially with the fierceness and unpredictability of weather.
 We were called to one of our member’s homes in Florida after a recent hurricane.
 Their 2011 Peter Alexander was stuck to the wall; even though the house wasn’t breached by water, the power went out and generators failed.
 This allowed for humidity to build up and cause damage to the artwork and to the wall, binding the surfaces together.
 To prevent additional damage to the piece, we removed the part of the wall where the artwork was stuck.
 We had to be creative so that we could get it safely to a restorer.

 Another aspect of collecting that is important, but sometimes overlooked, is the proper installation of artwork.
 In one instance, we were called to a member’s home after a wall-mounted Anish Kapoor sculpture fell, damaging the piece's mirrored surface.
 We worked alongside the artist’s London-based studio to repair the piece to its original condition and to refabricate a damaged mount.
 To protect it from future damage, we reinforced the wall and called upon handlers specifically trained by the artist's studio to reinstall it properly in our member's home.